WikiLeaks: Founding

+Advisory board

+Assange formed an informal advisory board in the early days of WikiLeaks, with journalists, political activists and computer specialists as members.
+In 2007 WikiLeaks said the board was still forming but that it included representatives from expatriate Russian and Tibetan refugee communities, reporters, a former US intelligence analyst and cryptographers."
+Members of the advisory board included Phillip Adams, Julian Assange, Wang Dan, Suelette Dreyfus, CJ Hinke, Tashi Namgyal Khamsitsang, Ben Laurie, Xiao Qiang, Chico Whitaker, Wang Youcai, and John Young.

-Assange formed an informal advisory board in the early days of WikiLeaks, filling it with journalists, political activists and computer specialists.
-Most of the members told Wired that they hadn't done much advising and had little involvement with WikiLeaks.
-Several members said they didn't know they were mentioned on the site, or how they got there.
-Computer security expert Ben Laurie said he had been a member of the board "since before the beginning", but he wasn't "really sure what the advisory board means."
+WikiLeaks' advisory board did not meet.
+According to Wired UK, most of the board members to whom they spoke said they had little involvement with WikiLeaks.
+Some said they did not know they were mentioned on the site, nor how they got there.
+Computer security expert Ben Laurie said he had been a member of the board "since before the beginning", but he was not "really sure what the advisory board means."
 Former board member Phillip Adams criticised the board, saying that Assange "has never asked for advice.
 The advisory board was pretty clearly window dressing, so he went for people identified with progressive policies around the place."
 Assange responded by calling the advisory board "pretty informal".

-When asked to join their initial advisory board, Steven Aftergood of the Federation of American Scientists declined and told TIME that "they have a very idealistic view of the nature of leaking and its impact.
+When asked to join their initial advisory board, the promininent critic of secrecy Steven Aftergood declined; he said to Time that "they have a very idealistic view of the nature of leaking and its impact.
 They seem to think that most leakers are crusading do-gooders who are single-handedly battling one evil empire or another."
-In January 2007, John Young was dropped from the WikiLeaks network after questioning plans for a multimillion dollar fundraising goal.
-He accused the organisation of being a CIA conduit and published 150 pages of WikiLeaks emails.
-According to Wired, the emails are full of rhetoric and arguments over creating a profile for themselves, political impact and transparency around the world.

-The initial tranche of WikiLeaks' documents came from a WikiLeaks' activist who owned a server that was a node in the Tor network.
-After they noticed that Chinese hackers used the network to gather information from foreign governments, the activist began recording the information.
-This let Assange show potential contributors that WikiLeaks was viable and say they had "received over one million documents from thirteen countries".